 This course focuses on deepening conceptual understanding of advanced math concepts like linear, quadratic, polynomial, rational, exponential, and logarithmic functions through problem-based learning and visual aids, including graphing and data analysis, while also incorporating topics like matrices, systems of equations, and trigonometric functions, all with a focus on real-world applications and critical thinking skills.
 It is part of a larger “Algebra 1, Geometry, Algebra 2” sequence designed to seamlessly transition students through key mathematical concepts.

-Precalculus
+AP Precalculus

 AP Calculus AB